vaeinoe/0x10pb/README.md

 If you use removable header stack for the Feather, you may also want to secure the board in place with a short M2.5 spacer / screw and nut.
 Otherwise it may slip off.

+For keeping the battery in place, use something like 3M Dual Lock or generic velcro to attach it to the bottom panel.
+That way you can actually remove and replace the battery if you need to.

 ### Firmware + bank mappings

 Firmware can be edited and flashed with [Arduino IDE](https://www.arduino.cc/en/software).
 You'll also need to install these libraries (see instructions in respective repositories):